Yash182023/Gram_Daak_Seva__Recruitment_HackHound_2.0/README.md

    pip install -r requirements.txt
 ## Usage

-1.Run the Streamlit application:
+1. Run the Streamlit application:
     ```python
         streamlit run app.py

-2.Open the provided URL in your web browser to access the application.
+2. Open the provided URL in your web browser to access the application.

-3.Upload a CSV file containing candidate data and explore the features of the application.
+3. Upload a CSV file containing candidate data and explore the features of the application.

 ## LICENSE
 This project is licensed under the MIT License